 To understand how database systems work, it’s important to know their key components:

-Database systems come in various forms, each suited to specific use cases.
+Database systems come in various types, each designed to meet specific needs.
 Here are the most common types:

-Relational databases organize data into tables (rows and columns) and use structured query language (SQL) for data manipulation.
-They are widely used due to their simplicity and reliability.
+Relational databases organize data into tables (rows and columns) with predefined relationships between them.
+They are highly structured and use SQL for querying.
 Examples include MySQL, PostgreSQL, and Microsoft SQL Server.

 Use Case: E-commerce websites, financial systems, and CRM tools.